 Key sections from the guide are also available separately online, further guidance will be available over time.

-Your subject adviser will be able to answer any questions you have about the delivery of the course.
-Email the art department art@aga.org.uk if you do not know who your subject adviser is.
+Our curriculum team will be able to answer any questions you have about the delivery of the course.
+Please contact them via email art@aqa.org.uk.